 The other benefit of starting with a custom code base is that you have the option of easily adding to it and upgrading the complexity of your website as your business evolves.

 Step 10: Get your website QA'd

 Once your website is coded, you will need to put it through some rigorous testing to ensure all of its functionality performs as expected without breaking.

 A quality assurance technician tests all of the links, forms and payment gateways on your website.
 They also ensure that both the design and functionality of your website is consistent across all platforms (mobile, ipad etc) and exactly mirrors the web prototype you created in step 7.

 If you launch your website with bugs the initial visitor experience will be a frustrating one, which will immediately taint your business's reputation.
 Having your website QA'd before launching it will avoid any embarrassing crashes and give your visitors the best experience from day one.

 Who can QA your website?

-A web designer can QA your website for you.
+can QA your website for you.
 This can either be the same web designer that coded your website or (ideally) a different one with a fresh pair of eyes.

 Read this post to learn how to get your website QA'd correctly